 - 2 small zucchini cut into 24 slices

 - 2 teaspoon coriander

 - 2 teaspoon garam masala

 - 2 teaspoon minced garlic

 - 2 tablespoon olive oil

 - ½ cup plain Greek yogurt

 - wooden skewers

-Remove the kebabs from the oven, let sit for a few minutes, and then serve.
+- Remove the kebabs from the oven, salt to taste, and then serve.